open-sauced/maintainer-intro-course/maintainer-powerups.md

 You can read more about GitHub actions and how to create one in [the official documentation](https://github.com/features/actions).

-Here are some more resources to give you more information about GitHub Actions and how to set one up:
+Here are some more resources to give you more information about GitHub actions and how to set one up:

 - [GitHub Actions: A Maintainer's Best Friend](https://dev.to/opensauced/github-actions-a-maintainers-best-friend-488n)
 - [Setting Up Your First GitHub Action](https://dev.to/opensauced/setting-up-your-first-github-action-for-specific-contributions-33a4)